 A mixture of borax, natural soap, washing soda and water makes a very cheap, clean-smelling laundry detergent.

-The Simple Dollar has an easy and inexpensive recipe for making laundry detergent at home.
+The Spruce has an easy and inexpensive recipe for making laundry detergent at home.
 Alternatively, laundry gets clean without any detergent at all.

 Although the laundry won’t come out of the wash smelling like detergent, the clothes will be cleaned without adding unnecessary chemicals and toxins to the environment.